Clarifai/clarifai-java/README.md

 ![Clarifai logo](logo.png)

+# DEPRECATED

-# DECPRECATED: This API Client is no longer supported.
+## This API Client is no longer supported.

-Please use https://github.com/Clarifai/clarifai-java-grpc instead which is more feature rich, faster and supported.
+### Please use [Clarifai Java gRPC](https://github.com/Clarifai/clarifai-java-grpc) instead, which is faster and more feature-rich.

 # Clarifai API Java Client